 For the 16:8 fasting method, this means skipping breakfast, but for other types of fasting, such as the Eat Stop Eat and the Warrior Diet, people are skipping even more meals.
 Mornings are no longer the ideal time to break the fast.
 Some diets eliminate it altogether.
 The Two Meal Day, for example, suggests that you only eat two meals a day, either breakfast and lunch or lunch and dinner, in order to burn fat more easily.

-If you'd like learn more about breakfast and weight-loss dieting styles, these hubs could be useful:
+If you'd like to learn more about breakfast and weight-loss dieting styles, these articles could be useful:

 Breakfast foods have only been around since the 1800s.
 Prior to that, our morning meals were no more special than lunch and dinner.
 All our meals kind of looked the same; there were no breakfast foods that you can only eat between 6 a.m. and 11 a.m.
 But that was then and this is 2018.